 Our COMBI reservoir has also been awarded Energy Label A. This reservoir not only supplies boiling water, but also hot water for washing up.

-We are currently active in The Netherlands, Belgium, United Kingdom, Ireland, Germany, Austria, Switzerland, United Arabic Emirates, Hong Kong and Israel.
+We are currently active in The Netherlands, Belgium, United Kingdom, Ireland, Germany, Austria, Switzerland, Italy, United Arabic Emirates, Hong Kong and Israel.

 Due to company regulations, service and warranty we do not ship Quooker-systems to countries where we do not have a local office.